flutter/website/src/docs/cookbook/navigation/returning-data.md

               padding: const EdgeInsets.all(8.0),
               child: RaisedButton(
                 onPressed: () {
-                  // Close the screen and return "Yep!" as the result Navigator.pop(context, 'Yep!');
+                  // Close the screen and return "Yep!" as the result.
+                  Navigator.pop(context, 'Yep!');
                 },
                 child: Text('Yep!'),